‘Westworld’ Season 2 Theory: Is Bernard Really Teddy?

 The Season 2 premiere episode of HBO’s Westworld saw Bernard wake up on a beach.
 He appeared dazed and confused throughout the entire episode.
 Along with this, it was noted that he had lost his compulsive need to wipe down his glasses after he dropped them and did not retrieve them in Episode 1.

-Fans were confused by his behaviour.
+Fans were confused by his behavior.
 However, they also learned in Season 2 that the hosts have processors in their head that could — in theory — be swapped out for other hosts.
 Effectively, this would mean that the consciousness of one host could be placed into another and be that host on the outside, but another one on the inside.
 Fans immediately took to Reddit to discuss this and one of the theories was that Bernard was not Bernard anymore.
 Instead, they argued that Bernard had the consciousness of Dolores inside him.

 Now, there is a new Westworld theory that claims Teddy is the one now residing inside Bernard and this makes a little more sense if you factor in the fact Dolores knows Arnold (who Bernard is a replica of) quite well and should be able to replicate his personality traits.
 Teddy on the other hand, is a little more clueless, not only in his knowledge of Bernard and Arnold, but of everything in general.